Features/New Stuff: Jade Rebels, Junks, first 10 master (Baochuan)

 Not the most important thing to keep in mind while editing the module, but something I had to search for a while to get.
 Deleting files while in “editing mode” on the module itself is not the same as deleting the files permanently by going into the BuildFile.

-It has become a tradition to formulate all sorts of Rankings ideas over at Miniature Trading.
+It became a tradition to formulate all sorts of Rankings ideas over at Miniature Trading.
 I started the original series, which reviewed my opinion on the top 5 or 10 gunships and gold runners for each of the factions.
-Godmason has continued the series and we have many threads still to go!
+Godmason continued the series and in theory we as a community might never run out of things to rank.
 Here you can find my ideas on the various factions and their best ships.
 This is a good way to learn about the game, learn about the factions, and discover which ships you might be interested in acquiring to build your fleets and expand your collection.
 Feel free to submit your own Top 10 Game Pieces Overall! 😀